Paw Behind Bars logo of the WI Puppy Mill Project

 • The Wisconsin humane community is united in its support of the original Beagle Freedom Bill.
 They are ready, willing, and able to help test subject animals move from laboratory life to caring homes.

-• Clarify that the professional judgment of the research veterinarian will be used to determine whether an animal is suitable for adoption, based on the welfare of the animal.
+• Clarifiy that the professional judgment of the research veterinarian will be used to determine whether an animal is suitable for adoption, based on the welfare of the animal.
 Certainly the input of the research veterinarian should be taken into consideration, but it seems to us that giving him/her the final say would be like putting the fox in charge of all of the henhouses.

 Beagle on grass